+IMMEDIATE ACTIONS

+COMMUNICATION

-IMMEDIATE ACTIONS COMMUNICATION Student/staff are isolated at the site in the designated office COVID-19 space until they can be sent home or to a healthcare facility per symptoms letter CDPH guidance provided to the individual or individual's To return to school: guardian (See Please see the chart on Page 38 for direction on distinguishing Appendix E) between high-risk and low-risk symptoms.
-All symptomatic persons (e.g., one high-risk or two low-risk symptoms) should be tested for COVID-19. • If they test positive, they may return to campus 10 days after symptoms started, 24 hours without fever, and improving symptoms.
-(There is no requirement for 24 hours of improving symptoms). • If they test negative, they may return 72 hours after symptoms resolve.
-All persons in the COVID-positive person's Stable Group and any other close contacts must be tested for COVID per the testing guidelines, above. • If student/staff tests positive, see Scenario 3. • If student/staff tests negative, see Table 2 below.
+Student/staff are isolated at the site in the designated office space until they can be sent home or to a healthcare facility per CDPH guidance

+To return to school:

+Please see the chart on Page 38 for direction on distinguishing between high-risk and low-risk symptoms.
+All symptomatic persons (e.g., one high-risk or two low-risk symptoms) should be tested for COVID-19.

+- If they test positive, they can return to campus 10 days after symptoms started, 24 hours without fever, and improving symptoms.
+(There is no requirement for 24 hours of improving symptoms). - If they test negative, they can return 72 hours after symptoms resolve.

+All persons in the COVID-positive person's Stable Group and any other close contacts must be tested for COVID per the testing guidelines, above.

+- If student/staff tests positive, see Scenario 3. - If student/staff tests negative, see Table 2 below.

 In addition, the individual may have a medical note by a physician that provides an alternative explanation for symptoms and reason for not having a COVID-19 test (e.g., seasonal allergies).
-The principal reserves the right to determine the in person return date regardless.

 School site will remain open

+COVID-19 symptoms letter provided to the individual or individual's guardian (See Appendix E)